plasne/plasne.github.io/_posts/2023-02-18-use-cases-for-event-hub.md

 The requirements are:

-- The events are partitioned such that all events required to process a set of scenarios are on the same partition.
+- The events are partitioned such that all events required to process a set of expressions are on the same partition.

 - The window of events to consider is configurable but fixed (ex.
 24 hours).